-Skylar is an angel... a beautiful, smart and inspiring boy, whose life was cut short at the age of 7 by a devastating genetic disease called Spinal Muscular Atrophy (SMA).
-Spinal Muscular Atrophy is the number one genetic killer of children under 2.
-Spinal Muscular Atrophy is a disease of the voluntary muscles that allow kids to sit up, crawl, walk and even to breathe.
+Skylar is an angel, a beautiful, bright, and inspiring boy whose life was cut short at seven by a devastating genetic disease called spinal muscular atrophy (SMA).
+Spinal muscular atrophy is the number one genetic killer of children under 2.
+Spinal muscular atrophy is a disease of the voluntary muscles that allow kids to sit up, crawl, walk, and even breathe.
 SMA does not affect kids cognitively.
 Patients are typically very bright and social.

 SMA affects approximately 1 in 11,000 babies, and about 1 in every 50 Americans is a genetic carrier.
 SMA can affect any race or gender.

-By Skylar's 1st birthday, our house was a menagerie of mobility equipment from floor sitters and tables to wheel chairs and standers.
-By 2, he was telling the technician in his sleep study about his "pulse-oximeter" and his "coughalator”.
-By 3, Skylar had racked up enough frequent flier miles on the helicopter transport to be awarded his own hospital room at home complete with medical bed, oxygen tanks and enough respiratory equipment to rival the ICU.
-After an especially long and life threatening hospital stay, Skylar returned home to his first power chair.
+By Skylar's 1st birthday, our house was a menagerie of mobility equipment from floor sitters and tables to wheelchairs and standers.
+He was telling the technician in his sleep study about his "pulse-oximeter" and his "coughalator" by two.
+By three, Skylar had racked up enough frequent flier miles on the helicopter transport to be awarded a private hospital room at home complete with a medical bed, oxygen tanks, and enough respiratory equipment to rival the ICU.
+After an exceptionally lengthy and life-threatening hospital stay, Skylar returned home to his first power chair.

 As Skylar's body weakened, the equipment in our house and his team of doctors, therapists, and nurses expanded drastically.
 But Skylar took life in stride and his spirit never diminished.
-He spent 3 hours a day receiving respiratory therapy, 2 hours getting nutrition through a g-tube and another hour consuming enough medication to keep CVS in business, all the while giving his big brother a run for his money on Xbox, teaching his baby brother everything he knew, keeping Jim up to date on the latest sports scores and entertaining his classmates with his quick wit and power chair rides.
-This was our new normal.
+He spent three hours a day receiving respiratory therapy, two hours receiving his nutrition through a g-tube, and another hour consuming enough medication to keep CVS in business, all the while giving his big brother a run for his money on Xbox, teaching his baby brother everything he knew, keeping Jim up to date on the latest sports scores and entertaining his classmates with his quick wit and power chair rides.

-But most importantly CureSMA gave us hope.
+Most importantly, CureSMA gave us hope.
 Hope for a Cure.
-While the families met, researches from all over the world would gather for their annual summit.
+While the families met, researchers from all over the world would gather for their annual summit.
 We would anxiously await their announcements at the Sunday closing ceremonies.
-We attended 6 conferences and each time we would sit on pins and needles waiting to hear of great advances and the announcement of a Cure...
+We attended six conferences, and each time we would sit on pins and needles waiting to hear of significant advances and the announcement of a Cure.
 In retrospect, this was a very naïve wish during Skylar's short life.
-However, the landscape is changing rapidly for the SMA Community.
+The landscape is changing rapidly for the SMA Community.
 Cure SMA has been pivotal in the research and development of new drug therapies and treatments.

-Although Skylar's fight ended when he was 7, his legacy lives on.
-He touched so many lives and brought so many people together – family, friends, doctors, teachers, caregivers, community members as attested by the 400 people who attended his memorial service and his 20 classmates that continue to gather around his memorial tree on his birthday to share their favorite memories.
-He made us realize that no obstacle is too large to overcome if you meet it with passion, strength of conviction and optimism.
+Although Skylar's fight ended when he was seven, his legacy lives on.
+He touched so many lives and brought so many people together – family, friends, doctors, teachers, caregivers, and community members.
+Skylar continues to bring our family and friends together today, and we are thankful for all the people who keep Skylar's memory burning bright as the years pass.
+Skylar made us realize that no obstacle is too substantial to overcome

-No parent should have to face the devastation of losing their child… so Jim and I continue to fight and do what we can to reach for a Cure.
-Through our painful journey we learned that there is no guarantee for tomorrow for anyone, life can be cut short in the blink of an eye,
+No parent should have to face the devastation of losing their child, so we continue to fight and do what we can to reach for a Cure.
+Through our painful journey, we learned that there is no guarantee for tomorrow for anyone.
+Life can be cut short in the blink of an eye,

 Thank you for supporting our family and Cure SMA.
-Together we are making a difference.
+Together we are making a difference!

 For more information about Cure SMA, please check out their website at curesma.org